Kitty Harrison (tennis)

-Katherine Gordon Harrison (born 1934) is an American former college tennis coach who was the head coach of the North Carolina Tar Heels women's tennis team from 1976 to 1998.
-She attended the University of Texas at Austin at a time when the school did not field a women's team.
-She studied classics as a postgraduate at Texas and North Carolina before becoming a professional tennis instructor.
-She was the all-time winningest Atlantic Coast Conference (ACC) women's tennis coach at the time of her retirement.
+Katherine Gordon Harrison (14 November 1934 – March 27, 2026) was an American college tennis coach who was the head coach of the North Carolina Tar Heels women's tennis team from 1976 to 1998.
+At the time of her retirement, she was the most successful women's tennis coach within the Atlantic Coast Conference.

 Early life and education

 Harrison grew up in Austin, Texas.
-Her father, Dr. Thomas P. Harrison, went to college at the University of North Carolina.
-She took up tennis at age seven or eight and received instruction from University of Texas classics professor and longtime men's tennis coach D.A.
-Penick.
+Her father, Thomas P. Harrison, went to college at the University of North Carolina.
+She took up tennis at age seven or eight and received instruction from University of Texas classics professor and longtime men's tennis coach D. A. Penick.
 She played high school tennis for Austin High School and competed in local and state junior tournaments.
 After a year of attending Sweet Briar College in Virginia, she transferred to the University of Texas, where she joined groups such as Kappa Kappa Gamma, the Mortar Board, the Orange Jackets, and Phi Beta Kappa.
 There was no intercollegiate women's tennis program at Texas at the time, so she played on a club team.
 She majored in history and philosophy, graduating with honors in 1956.

 After college, Harrison worked as a secretary in cities across the country.
 She eventually returned to the University of Texas to earn a master's degree in classics.
 In 1970, she enrolled in a classics PhD program at the University of North Carolina, but she left in the summer of 1974 after seeing how few teaching positions were open in the field.
 She became certified as a tennis instructor after training at Dennis Van der Meer's tennis academy in Hilton Head, South Carolina, and began working as an assistant instructor at the Hollow Rock Racquet & Swim Club in Durham, North Carolina.